2022-2024 Executive Committee

-Dr. Tayanna Richardson was initiated into the sorority through the Tampa Alumnae Chapter.
+Dr. Tayanna Richardson was initiated into the sorority through the Tampa Alumnae Chapter in Spring 2008.
 She has previously served as the chapter's Third Vice-President, Chair of the Nominating Committee, and Chair of the Policies and Procedures Committee.
 In 2016, Dr. Richardson was selected as one of 22 participants for the Inaugural Delta Fellows National Leadership Program.
-She has served on various Regional Leadership teams and most recently was the Co-Chair of the Delta PEARL Leadership Program.
+She has served on various Regional Leadership teams and is currently a member on the National Constitution and Bylaws Committee.

 Tayanna received her Doctor of Pharmacy degree from Florida A&M University and currently serves as Associate Professor of Pharmacy Practice and Director of Experiential Education at the Lake Erie College of Osteopathic Medicine (LECOM) School of Pharmacy.

 Tina Michelle Fernandez, originally from Charleston, SC, has called Tampa, FL, home since 2016.
 In addition to serving as the chapter's First Vice President, she serves on the Leadership Academy National Committee, providing oversight to the Leadership DELTA program.
 Tina also serves as Secretary on the Delta Research and Education Foundation (DREF) Board.
 She has served in additional regional, state, and local leadership roles throughout her thirty-five years of membership in the sorority.

 Tina is a proud HBCU graduate, having received her BS degree in Marketing from Hampton University.
 She also received her MBA, with a concentration in Health Care Administration, from the University of Tampa.
 She is currently the Head of Marketing with a Healthcare Focused Multicultural Marketing firm.
 Ms. Fernandez is also the founder and executive director of the Eleven Thirteen Foundation, a non-profit whose programming focuses on leadership development and college preparedness.